muxup/muxup-site/pages/shandbox.md

   owned by `nobody` in the inner user namespace.

 ## Article changelog
+* 2026-05-30: (minor) Added note about Ubuntu compatibility and util-linux requirements.
 * 2026-05-26: Update article to reflect a wide range of improvements to the script.
   * share-ssh functionality.
   * init hooks